Aevi-Daudi/Neo-Retropad-Hotkeys/README.md

 Hi there!

-I play GBC, NES, and GBA on my android and really love the default Neo-Retropad overlay - I just love how simple and unobtrusive it is!
+I play GBC, NES, and GBA on my android and really love the default Neo-Retropad overlay - I like how simple and unobtrusive it is!
 So this is just a small update using the Retropad Editor to add extra custom buttons for save/load save state, next/previous save state, and portrait/landscape.

 [Download the latest release](https://github.com/Aevi-Daudi/Neo-Retropad-Hotkeys/releases/download/v2.0/Neo.Retropad.Hotkeys.v2.rar)